 “MOJO: Growing up in Minne-wood, as it’s been now called, simply because that is the hot point on this planet right now…

 “PRINCE: Well, it’s been called a lot of things, but it’s always Uptown to me.

 “MOJO: What was it like growin’ up Uptown?

-“Uptown” is a real place in Minneapolis: a commercial district in the southwest part of the city, centered around the historic Uptown Theatre at the intersection of Hennepin and Lagoon Avenues.
+“Uptown” is a real place: a commercial district in the southwest part of Minneapolis, centered around the historic Uptown Theatre at the intersection of Hennepin and Lagoon Avenues.
 In the 1970s and 1980s, it was a bohemian enclave, part of the city’s burgeoning punk scene.
 The legendary record store Oar Folkjokeopus (“Oar Folk”), home of underground rock label Twin/Tone, was in nearby Lowry Hill East (“the Wedge”)–as was the CC Club, a regular haunt for punk groups like the Replacements.
-“It was kind of like this exotic mixture between rock ‘n’ roll, comedians, entertainers, and then just hipsters that worked in the neighborhood,” musician and author Paul Metsa told the City Pages in 2013.
+“It was kind of like this exotic mixture between rock ‘n’ roll, comedians, entertainers, and then just hipsters that worked in the neighborhood,” musician and author Paul Metsa told Minneapolis arts weekly City Pages in 2013.
 “A lot of writers and artists hung out there.
 And what I loved about it, it was very working-class, and still is.
 Everybody was equal in that place” (LaVecchia 2013).